DHBern/DD2015/Syllabus.md

 The final project will be done in small groups (2-3 students each).
-You choose a project to carry out that draws upon the tools and methods we cover in class, as well as their own strengths and field interests.
+You choose a project to carry out that draws upon the tools and methods we cover in class, as well as your own strengths and field interests.
 You should choose your groups by the end of March, and describe your planned projects during the class session on 15 April.
 You will present and demonstrate your results during the final meeting on 27 May.